petesramek/polyline-algorithm-csharp/README.md

 ## Prerequisites

-PolylineAlgorithm.Abstraction is available as a NuGet package targeting .NET Standard 2.1.
+PolylineAlgorithm for .NET is available as a NuGet package targeting .NET Standard 2.1.

-.NET CLI: `dotnet add package PolylineAlgorithm.Abstraction`
+.NET CLI: `dotnet add package PolylineAlgorithm`

-Package Manager Console: `Install-Package PolylineAlgorithm.Abstraction`
+Package Manager Console: `Install-Package PolylineAlgorithm`

 ## How to use it